How does the PCB Assembly process work? How long does it take? What can go wrong? How much will I pay for the service?

-However, a better inspection revealed that their sales person thought the number of pads was the quantity of each component, so instead of ordering just 1 ATmega16U2 chips per board, she thought we'd need 32 (I don't see how this makes any sense), and quoted accordingly.
+However, a better inspection revealed that their engineer thought the number of pads was the quantity of each component, so instead of ordering just 1 ATmega16U2 chips per board, she thought we'd need 32 (I don't see how this makes any sense), and quoted accordingly.

 I added a new Quantity column, and also confirmed the alternative parts she suggested, and sent her the new BOM.
 She quickly confirmed her mistake:

 Sorry for my mistake and I am working on quote you the updated price.